tripav2/engineering-portfolio-/README.md

 # Free to Engineer Portfolio Template
 With the growing emphasis on practical skills in hiring for engineers, more companies are looking at portfolios alongside traditional resumes when evaluating engineers including in mechanical, electrical, and data science.
 A well-crafted portfolio can showcase your projects, technical abilities, and problem-solving approach in ways that resumes alone cannot.
 This is a free portfolio template.
 You can host your site for free in **15 minutes**!
 Check out the **demo [here](https://leea12.github.io/)**.

-If you need help with starting industry relevant projects and want to receive 1:1 mentorship with experienced engineers to grow your skills and receive continuous feedbacks, please check out **[lowinertia.com](https://www.lowinertia.com/)**
+If you are interested in starting an industry relevant project along with 1:1 mentorship with experienced engineers to grow your skills and receive continuous feedbacks, please check out **[lowinertia.com](https://www.lowinertia.com/)**
 <br>
 <a href="https://www.lowinertia.com/">
   <img